secretlint/secretlint/README.md

 - [git-secrets](https://github.com/awslabs/git-secrets) is useful, but it is hard to setup per project.
 	- It main use-case is globally installation
-	- gitlint want to install for a project and customize setting per project.
+	- secretlint want to install for a project and customize setting per project.
 - [repo-security-scanner](https://github.com/UKHomeOffice/repo-security-scanner), [Gitleaks](https://github.com/zricethezav/gitleaks) and [truffleHog](https://github.com/dxa4481/truffleHog) is good scan tools
 	- We need to flexible customize that include ignore by comment, ignore like gitinore
 - [detect-secrets](https://github.com/Yelp/detect-secrets) is similar tools, but it apply opt-out approach